WSINTRA/little-dutch-coffee-shop-remake/README.md

 I was asked to develop an online platform that could manage users and products.
 A user would have a shopping cart and an ability to review products they had ordered.
-Having completed the flatiron fullstack immersive using React and rails I decided to build the project in those frameworks.
+Having completed the flatiron fullstack immersive using React and Rails I decided to build the project in those frameworks.

 Another requirement was that specific users could login as administrators and add employees and products.